SQAHamster/mpw-modeling-kara/README.md

 ## Java Simulator

-The Java simulator is similar to the PSE-Simulator (https://git.rss.iste.uni-stuttgart.de/open-to-public/pse the PSE-Simulator).
+The Java simulator is similar to the hamster PSE-Simulator (https://git.rss.iste.uni-stuttgart.de/open-to-public/pse).
+It uses Maven, Java 15 and JavaFX.

 ##  C++ Simulator

 The C++ simulator is based on CMake and SDL2.

-Import the CMake project with an IDE like Visual Studio or CLion.
-How to setup the dependencies for SDL2 is explained in the `README.md` under `/simulators/de.unistuttgart.iste.sqa.mpw.karasimulator.cpp/ui`.
+Note: For kara the C++ code is not implemented yet.